Mental Health Facilities York County, ME

 Kennebunk Counseling Center

-Kennebunk Counseling Center is a mental health clinic in York County, Maine, located at 65 Portland Road, Building A, Suite 2, 4043 zip code.
-Kennebunk Counseling Center offers outpatient treatment.
-Kennebunk Counseling Center provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, adults and young adults.
-Kennebunk Counseling Center also supports people requiring dual diagnosis treatment.
-Some other services provided by Kennebunk Counseling Center include family psychoeducation and court-ordered outpatient treatment.
+Kennebunk Counseling Center is a mental health treatment center in York County, Maine, located at 65 Portland Road, Building A, Suite 2, 4043 zip code.
+Kennebunk Counseling Center provides outpatient treatment.
+Kennebunk Counseling Center also offers cognitive behavioral therapy, dialectical behavior therapy and group therapy to adults, young adults and seniors 65 or older.
+Kennebunk Counseling Center supports people requiring dual diagnosis treatment.
+Kennebunk Counseling Center also provides family psychoeducation and court-ordered outpatient treatment.

 Learn More